danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 The `interpolate` binding is *not* used during execution, rather it is only ever used when programatically constructing trees.
-For example, it is used by the function `$Lang0Node::makeCallOrApply` to know that a "call to the function `interpolate`" should actually be treated like an in-line argument interpolation.
-Relatedly, `call` nodes with `interpolate` are produced by the function `$Lang0Node::makeInterpolate`.
+For example, it is used by the function `$LangNode::makeCallOrApply` to know that a "call to the function `interpolate`" should actually be treated like an in-line argument interpolation.
+Relatedly, `call` nodes with `interpolate` are produced by the function `$LangNode::makeInterpolate`.

 #### `closure` &mdash; `formals: [formal+], info?: map, name?: name,` `statements: [statement*], yield: expression, yieldDef?: name}`